yhnavein/express-starter/README.md

 That's all there is to it.
 Express.js is super simple to use.
 Most of the time you will be dealing with other APIs to do the real work:
-[Mongoose](http://mongoosejs.com/docs/guide.html) for querying database, socket.io for sending and receiving messages over websockets, sending emails via [Nodemailer](http://www.nodemailer.com/), form validation using [express-validator](https://github.com/ctavan/express-validator) library, parsing websites using [Cheerio](https://github.com/MatthewMueller/cheerio), and etc.
+[Sequelize](http://sequelize.readthedocs.org/en/latest/docs/querying/) for querying database, socket.io for sending and receiving messages over websockets, sending emails via [Nodemailer](http://www.nodemailer.com/), form validation using [express-validator](https://github.com/ctavan/express-validator) library, parsing websites using [Cheerio](https://github.com/MatthewMueller/cheerio), and etc.

 <hr>

-### How do I use Socket.io with Hackathon Starter?
+### How do I use Socket.io with Express Starter?
 [Dan Stroot](https://github.com/dstroot) submitted an excellent [pull request](https://github.com/dstroot/hackathon-starter/commit/0a632def1ce8da446709d92812423d337c977d75) that adds a real-time dashboard with socket.io.
-And as  much as I'd like to add it to the project, I think it violates one of the main principles of the Hackathon Starter:
+And as  much as I'd like to add it to the project, I think it violates one of the main principles of the Express Starter:
 > When I started this project, my primary focus was on simplicity and ease of use.
 > I also tried to make it as generic and reusable as possible to cover most use cases of
 > hackathon web apps, **without being too specific**.